Choccolocco Creek

 The Choccolocco Creek is one of two main tributaries of the Coosa River in central Alabama.
 The watershed of the creek comprises 246,000 acres (376 mi2) of drainage area.
-The waterway runs through the Choccolocco State Forest, and crosses through Calhoun, Talladega, Cleburne, and Clay counties in central Alabama.
+The waterway runs through the Talledega National Forest (also referred to as Choccolocco Management Area), and crosses through Calhoun, Talladega, and Cleburne counties, in central Alabama.

 Hydrology and etymology

 The headwaters of the creek are located in the Appalachian Mountains near Liberty Hill, Alabama, in the Talladega National Forest.
-Its mouth is where the joining of the Coccolocco with the Tallapoosa River form the Coosa River.
 The origin of the creek's name is from the Muskogean chahko lago, meaning "big shoals" or "big house".
-Its archaic spelling was "Chockolocko".

 Ancient sites

-The Choccolocco Creek Archaeological Complex on the creek-side near Boiling Spring, Alabama, contains the remains of at least one temple and three burial mounds, and is an important piece of the history of early Middle Woodland period inhabitants in the area.
+The Choccolocco Creek Archaeological Complex near Boiling Spring, Alabama, contains the remains of at least one temple and three burial mounds, and is an important piece of the history of early Middle Woodland period inhabitants in the area.
 There are indications of land usage along the creek stretching back to the Archaic Period (8,000 BC), that includes evidence of extended habitation by the Mound Builders and peoples of the Mississippian culture.

-Chief Selocta Chinnabby's village was located on the north shore of Choccolocco Creek near the influx of Wolfskull Creek, An ally of the U.S., and a friend to Andrew Jackson during the War of 1812, in 1813 he and his tribe helped build a defensive stockade just three miles north of the settlement.
+Creek Chief Selocta Chinnabby's village was located on the north shore of Choccolocco Creek near the influx of Wolfskull Creek, An ally of the U.S., and a friend to Andrew Jackson during the War of 1812, in 1813 he and his tribe helped build a defensive stockade just three miles north of the settlement.
 Completed in 1813, the fort was known as Fort Chinnabee.
 Another Native American village further down stream, Estaboga, means "where the people reside" in the Muscogee language.
 It is today an unincorporated community in Talladega County.
 Following the Indian Removal of 1836, the creek valley was quickly settled by White settlers.